Actor Biography

 Trained at Birmingham School of Acting.

-Credits include Sir Toby Belch in Twelfth Night, Open Book Theatre Summer tour, Captain Hook in Peter Pan, Forum Theatre Barrow.
-He played Irish poet Patrick Kavanagh at London’s Old Red Lion Theatre & on two national tour of Ireland.
-His one-man play about Beatles roadie Mal Evans was the first ever play to be presented at Liverpool’s iconic Cavern club, before playing at Edinburgh fringe & then a national tour of UK & Ireland.
-Nik has played English fellwalker & guidebook author Alfred Wainwright in a number of productions including the BBC film ‘The Man who Loved The Lakes, and he voiced Wainwright for three series of the popular BBC4 series Wainwright Walks, as well as Radio 4’s The Man Behind The Mountains. |
+Recent credits include Wrestling the Walrus, Royal Exchange Theatre, Sir Toby Belch in Twelfth Night, Open Book Theatre Summer tour, Captain Hook in Peter Pan, Forum Theatre Barrow.
+He has played Irish poet Patrick Kavanagh in two productions both of which toured Ireland.
+'On Raglan Road' which premiered at London's Old Red Lion Theatre.
+And the play 'Kavanagh' His one-man play about Beatles roadie Mal Evans, 'Beatle Mal' was the first ever play to be presented at Liverpool’s iconic Cavern club, before playing at Edinburgh fringe & on a national tour of UK & Ireland.
+Nik has played English fellwalker & guidebook author Alfred Wainwright in a number of productions including the BBC film ‘The Man who Loved The Lakes, and he voiced Wainwright for three series of the popular BBC4 series Wainwright Walks', as well as Radio 4’s 'The Man Behind The Mountains'. |

 I was bored in Manchester in the February when the Beatles were conquering America, and during 'Woman's Hour' on the radio!